Consideration of Lords amendments

 Does the hon.
 Lady agree, however, that in setting out these definitions on a spectrum ranging from prohibited material to extreme pornography—I will speak to this later—we have left ourselves in something of a quandary, as material that she and I would probably agree is completely unacceptable can in theory be viewed behind age filters?
 I heard that the Minister was prepared to consider this unfinished business.
 Will the hon.
 Lady, on behalf of her party, commit to trying to work out these definitions in the next Parliament to ensure that we arrive at a better place?

 That was exactly why we pushed for an amendment in the Lords and it is why we are so pleased that the Government have accepted it.
 We need consultation, as well as a clear definition of extreme pornography and prohibited material.
 My understanding of the legislation is that nothing extreme, prohibited or otherwise will be able to be viewed behind age verification filters.
-If something is determined as pornography and analysed as such by the British Board of Film Classification, it will be required to be behind such filters.
+If something is deemed to be pornography and analysed as such by the British Board of Film Classification, it will be required to be behind such filters.

 The hon.
 Lady is right, but she will know that the original definition referred to five statutes.
 We now have a definition that is much tighter, specifically because items that were included under the broader definition are now deemed not to be obscene—I agree with that.
 The problem is that there is material that, according to 85% of people who have viewed it, should not be accessible on the internet for any age group.
 Such material could be accessible behind those filters for anyone to see.
 That is the problem that we need collectively to solve.